junxit/us-congress-bills-116/metadata.md

 - 2019-05-21 — Introduced in House
 - 2019-05-21 — Introduced in House
 - 2019-05-21 — Referred to the House Committee on the Judiciary.
+- 2019-06-26 — Referred to the Subcommittee on Immigration and Citizenship.
+- 2020-03-09 — Considered under suspension of the rules. (consideration: CR H1541-1542)
+- 2020-03-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2877.
+- 2020-03-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-03-09 — Ms. Scanlon moved to suspend the rules and pass the bill.
+- 2020-03-09 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1541)
+- 2020-03-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.